Krande/adapy/docs/documents/fea/fea_software.md

 Code Aster is distributed as a conda-forge package and is now a dependency of `adapy`.
 It is currently only supported on Linux.

-Work is ongoing to support Windows and Mac.
+Work is ongoing to support Windows.
+See https://github.com/conda-forge/code-aster-feedstock/issues/65 for more information.

 More information [https://www.code-aster.org](https://www.code-aster.org/spip.php?rubrique2)